camille-wilkens/FCND/FCND-Estimation-CPP/README_Wilkens.md

 #SimIMU.GyroStd = 0,0,0
 ```

-4. Tune the process noise model in `QuadEstimatorEKF.txt` to try to approximately capture the error you see with the estimated uncertainty (standard deviation) of the filter.
+4. I tuned the process noise model in `QuadEstimatorEKF.txt` to try to approximately capture the error you see with the estimated uncertainty (standard deviation) of the filter.

 5. Implement the EKF GPS Update in the function `UpdateFromGPS()`.